olexon/sc-checker/README.md

 # sc-checker
-gives you info about a specific steamcommunity profile
+gives you info about a specific steamcommunity profile <br />
 NOTE: steamcommunity api key is required!